CMSgov/design-system/examples/child-design-system/README.md

 ## Writing documentation

 By default the pages that exist in the core design system will be a part of the child design system documentation site.
-However, content can be overriden at the child design system level.
+However, content can be overridden at the child design system level.
 For example, to change the "Installation" page of the child design system doc site under "Getting Started", create a markdown page named `installation.md` under `docs/src/pages/startup` containing your custom content for that particular page.
 You can reference all the core design system doc site pages [here](https://github.com/CMSgov/design-system/tree/master/packages/design-system-docs/src/pages).

 **Note:** The page name must have the same name and same location as the original page for it to be overridden at a child design system level.

 If you are writing a content only page then you should be creating a Markdown (`.md`) file.
-However if you are are writing documentation for a component, pattern or utility you should follow the [KSS format outlined for writing component documentation](https://github.com/CMSgov/design-system/blob/master/guides/WRITING-DOCUMENTATION.md).
+However if you are writing documentation for a component, pattern or utility you should follow the [KSS format outlined for writing component documentation](https://github.com/CMSgov/design-system/blob/master/guides/WRITING-DOCUMENTATION.md).

-We have also provided example documentation for an overriden `Button` component, a new `Card` component, and a new `border-style` utility for reference.
+We have also provided example documentation for an overridden `Button` component, a new `Card` component, and a new `border-style` utility for reference.

 ### Publishing your child design system doc site